BBVA/apicheck/docs/source/tools_reference.rst

 This document contains third parties tools that are interesting for REST API.

-If you have an interesting tools and it is not listed, please `open an issue <https://github.com/BBVA/apicheck/issues>`_ and mark it as :samp:`thirdparty-tool`.
+If you know any interesting tool not listed here, please `open an issue <https://github.com/BBVA/apicheck/issues>`_ and mark it as :samp:`thirdparty-tool`.

 TNT Fuzzer
 ++++++++++